sharemind-sdk/sharemind-web-application-tutorial/tutorial.md

 is also where the SecreC program should be executed.
-The function `gatewayConnection.runMpcComputation(scriptName, arguments, callback(err, results))` runs the specified program on the Sharemind servers with the given arguments and calls the callback function once the it has finished.
+The function `gatewayConnection.runMpcComputation(scriptName, arguments, callback(err, results))` runs the specified program on the Sharemind servers with the given arguments and calls the callback function once it has finished.
 The program must be declared in `scriptsInfoMap` in `gateway.js`.
 The gateway connection is closed at the end of execution since the user usually only executes one program and leaving a connection hanging might promote errors later.
 The `send` button